Bayer Leverkusen midfielder Kai Havertz rules out immediate move to Bundesliga rivals Bayern Munich | Goal.com

 Leverkusen’s successful attempt to qualify for the Champions League, thanks to their fourth-place Bundesliga finish last term, will also have had a huge bearing on Havertz’s decision.

-He was called up to Joachim Low’s Germany squad for the very first time last summer, and was included in for matches against France and Peru.
+Havertz was called up to Joachim Low’s Germany squad for the very first time last summer, and was included for matches against France and Peru.